-- Financing - how developers, communities and prospective home buyers can get access to financing options to build and purchase housing which is affordable to working households
+- Financing - how developers, communities, and prospective home buyers can get access to financing options to build and purchase housing that is affordable to working households

 - New construction - how new single family and multifamily homes can be designed and built affordably for working households in Door County

 - Public perception - how to change what people think about affordable housing, so that they may see it as an asset to their community